Skip link #3:

 915 Lake Avenue, Detroit Lakes, Minnesota.

-You can get personal help from an attorney or paralegal on Fridays between 11:00 a.m. and 1:00 p.m.
-This help is on a first come, first
+You can get personal help from an attorney or paralegal on Thursdays from 1:00 p.m. to 3:00 p.m.
+The help available during this time is on a first come, first

 What kind of help can I get?